mjayantkumar/GettingCleaningData-CourseProject/CodeBook.md

 #### Test Direcotry and Files

-The test directory consists of 30% of the data generated for subjects based on the feature and activity type.
+The test directory consists of 30% of the data generated for volunteers based on the feature and activity type.

-1. subject_test.txt - Vector containing data for about 2947 observations for 561 features for about 9 voluteers of the total of 30 volunteers.
+1. subject_test.txt - The file containing data for about 2947 observations for 561 features for about 9 voluteers of the total of 30 volunteers.
-2.
+2. y_test.txt - The file containing the data denoting the ID of the activity for each of the observations in X_test.txt.
+3. X_test.txt - The file with data for about 9 of the 30 volunteers in a row and column format with 2947 rows and 561 columns.
+The column names can be lookedup in features.txt.
+4. Inertial Signal Direcotry : the directory for various acceleratometer and gyroscopic mesurements.

+#### Train Direcotry and Files

+The train directory consists of 70% of the data generated for the volunteers.
+The train directory consists of the following files.

+1. subject_train.txt - The file containing data for about 7352 observations for 561 features for about 21 voluteers of the total of 30 volunteers.
+2. y_train.txt - The file containing the data denoting the ID of the activity for each of the observations in X_test.txt.
+3. X_train.txt - The file with data for about 21 of the 30 volunteers in a row and column format with 7352 rows and 561 columns.
+The column names can be lookedup in features.txt.
+4. Inertial Signal Direcotry : the directory for various acceleratometer and gyroscopic mesurements.